buttplugio/buttplug-developer-guide/developer-guide/writing-buttplug-applications/connectors.md

 - This may tie you to a certain platform, i.e. if you're using Windows libraries, your application might only run on windows.
 This all depends on the library you're using, though.
 - You'll need to set up the server yourself in your application.

 There's not really much to cover about the first two problems, they're just part of the choice you make in using this method.
-However, going over setting up a server is important, as this will require some extra work on your end to make sure users have access to the devices they expect.
+However, going over setting up a server is important, as this may require some extra work on your end to make sure users have access to the devices they expect.

-To do this, you'll need to have a bit of knowledge of how servers work in the reference implementations.
+To set up an embedded server, you'll need to have a bit of knowledge of how servers work in the reference implementations.
 All server reference implementations have a "Device Manager", which manage different communication busses, like usb, bluetooth, serial, and so on.
 These Device Managers must have "Subtype Managers" added to them (via a server API) before the server starts, so that the server can use them to find and present devices to clients.

+In some implementations (this depends on language/framework capabilities), all available Subtype Managers are added by default.
+Sometimes you may need to add them manually.

 This process is outlined in the code example below.